Consider Low-Cost Siting Options

 Explore the Option of Reducing Cost by Capturing the ITC

-ITC, otherwise known as the federal solar tax credit, allows you to deduct 30% of the cost of installing a solar energy system from your federal taxes if the project is under construction by the end of 2019.
-After 2019, the ITC will be decreased over time to 10%.
+The ITC, otherwise known as the federal solar tax credit, allows you to deduct a percentage of the cost of installing a solar energy system from your federal taxes.
+This percentage is being decreased over time as solar is becoming competitive on its own.
+The percentage is 26% in 2020, 22% in 2021 and then 10% by 2022.
+After 2022 it will no longer apply to residential projects.

 Barriers to capturing the ITC include the following: